Benjikuo/Benjikuo/README.md

-# 👋 Hi there, I'm Benjikuo
+# 👋 Nice to meet you, I'm Benjikuo

 💻 **student | AI Enthusiast | Designer**